What does Charis mean?

-Charis \ch(a)-ris\ as a girl's name is pronounced KARE-iss.
+Charis [charis] as a girls' name is pronounced KARE-iss.
 It is of Greek origin, and the meaning of Charis is "grace".
 From "kharis".
 The form Charissa was first used by Spenser for a character in his poem "The Faerie Queene" (16th century).
 Charis was first used as a given name in the 17th century, probably to symbolize the Christian concept of charity.
 Mythology: a reference to the Three Graces (Greek "kharites"), symbols of womanly beauty, charm, and inspiration.
 The graces were Aglais (brilliance), Thalia (flowering), and Euphrosyne (joy).
 The variants of this name and those of Carissa (see Cara) and Carys are similar.
 American actress and dancer Cyd Charisse.

-Charis has 27 variant forms: Caressa, Carisa, Carisia, Carisse, Carrissa, Chareese, Charesa, Charese, Chari, Charice, Charie, Charisa, Charise, Charish, Charisha, Charissa, Charisse, Charista, Charysse, Cherise, Karas, Karis, Karisa, Karissa, Karisse, Karrisa and Sherisa.
+Charis has 27 variants: Caressa, Carisa, Carisia, Carisse, Carrissa, Chareese, Charesa, Charese, Chari, Charice, Charie, Charisa, Charise, Charish, Charisha, Charissa, Charisse, Charista, Charysse, Cherise, Karas, Karis, Karisa, Karissa▼, Karisse, Karrisa and Sherisa.Creative forms:

-Charis is a somewhat popular first name for women (#3578 out of 4276) but an uncommon surname or last name for all people.
-(1990 U.S. Census)
+Charis is a somewhat prominent first name for women (#3578 out of 4276, Top 84%) but an uncommon surname for both adults and children.
+(2000 U.S. Demographics)

 Charis was first listed in 1980-1989 and reached its highest rank of #1663 in the U.S. in 2006, but is not found in the list at the moment.
 (Top 2000 Names, 2015)